193 Imps: Doom

 These numbers matter, not just because I went to the trouble of rigging up a chart (I did that for fun), but because they shape the reality of the game.

 I will encounter Pinky-Demons, Cacodemons, Barons of Hell, CyberDemons, and even the dreaded Arachnatron on my journey to rid the Mars colony of the infestation of hell-spawn, but along the way to killing those larger and more intimidating foes, I’m going to kill a lot, and I mean, a lot of Imps.
-Considering Imps as a game mechanic as well as a rhetorical structure, the design of Doom is about establishing impediments to movement and allowing players the chance to learn how to better navigate those obstacles.
+Considering Imps as a game design element as well as a rhetorical structure, the design of Doom is about establishing impediments to movement and allowing players the chance to learn how to better navigate those obstacles.
 There is of course the option to simply run past all 193 Imps, and not waste a single shotgun shell.
 And there almost assuredly is a player out there who follows that path.

 For myself, I choose to rip and tear until it is done.